This statement was last updated on 2nd July 2019

 The Directors are themselves shareholders and/or option holders and therefore have aligned their own interests with the interests of shareholders as a whole.
 The Company has a close relationship with its institutional and other larger shareholders.

-Communication with shareholders is co-ordinated between the Chairman, the Chief Executive Officer and independent non-executive director, John Taylor.
+Communication with shareholders is co-ordinated between the Chairman, the Chief Executive Officer and independent non-executive directors.
 The Company’s financial PR advisers are also engaged to assist the Board with shareholder communications.

 The Company is in regular dialogue with, and holds regular meetings with, institutional and other larger shareholders and brokers representing private shareholders providing them with such information on the Company’s progress as is permitted within the AIM rules, MAR and requirements of relevant legislation.